EtymoIO/EvolvingGraphs.jl/doc/type.rst

 TimeGraph
 ---------

-``TimeGraph`` represents a graph at given a time.
+``TimeGraph`` represents a graph at given a timestamp.
 The data is stored as an adjacency list.
 Here is the definition::

   type TimeGraph{V, T} <: AbstractEvolvingGraph{V, T}
     is_directed::Bool
-    time::T
+    timestamp::T
     nodes::Vector{V}
     nedges::Int
     adjlist::Dict{V, Vector{V}}